StanfordGeospatialCenter/undermapped-spaces-2022/workshop_materials/data_gathering_and_curating.md

 # Gathering Data: Indian Indentured Laborers in Fiji[^2]

-_Intended for my course on global South Asian diaspora, this tutorial provides an introduction to how to gather data from archival sources and format it in a way to use with digital mapping libraries and tools_
+_Intended for my course on the global South Asian diaspora, this tutorial provides an introduction to how to collect data from archival sources and format it in a way to use with digital mapping libraries and tools.
+Originally designed for undergraduates, it also explains things like paleography and what microfilm is_

 ### An opening exercise